sbmkvp/phd_thesis/chapters/data-toolkit.md

 3. **awk** - This is a turing complete special purpose higher level programming language which is optimised for sorting, validating and transforming text streams.
 It is full featured enough to be able to manage a small text based database by itself.
 This is usually used to transform tabular delimited data.

 4. **jq** - This is similar to awk, has a emcascript based scripting language for transforming text data which is in the JavaScript Object Notation format.
    These four tools form a core toolkit for tranforming, translating and filtering data.
 All these tools are single threaded and need an external tool to parallelise the processes.
 For this we can use gnu-parallel.

 5. **parallel** - This is a tool built with perl (citation) which parallelises the any operation across CPU cores and even across multiple nodes through secure shell (ssh).
 This gives us a medium sized cluster which is well suited dealing with text data stored in a file system.

-Bash completes the toolkit to provide a overarching highlevel scripting interface to combine all the smaller tools and managing data transfer between them as text streams using the 'pipe' operator.
+Bash completes the toolkit to provide a overarching high-level scripting interface to combine all the smaller tools and managing data transfer between them as text streams using the 'pipe' operator.
 This along with core bash tools such as sort, uniq can give us a basic data filtering, transformation and